lumora-ui/lumora-ui/README.md

-# Lumora – Clarity Engine
+# Lumora-UI – Clarity Engine

 Where tradition meets technology.
 Lumora UI is a clarity engine — an accessibility‑first, ethical UI framework for inclusive, mobile‑first web components.
 We design with the wisdom of the past and the vision of tomorrow.